ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

-Nowadays all software development companies are self proclaimed to be Agile (if you are not Agile you are not cool right?), I could say that most companies follow the SCRUM ceremonies, they have a SM, PO and developers roles.
-Is that enough?
+Nowadays all software development companies are self proclaimed to be Agile (if you are not Agile you are not cool right?).
+I could say that most companies follow the SCRUM ceremonies, they have developers, SM and PO roles.
+Is that enough to be Agile?

-One question to test a working team agile:
+One question to check a working team agile:

 > Are teams delivering working software to real users on every iteration (including the first) and gathering feedback?

-Would you be surprised on how teams fail this test, its common that teams do not deliver on the first iteration (starting with the wrong foot) then every feature requires a long time to be deployed to production and used by the users gathering feedback.
+Would you be surprised on how teams fail this test:
+* Teams usually do not deliver on the first iteration (starting with the wrong foot).
+* At the end of every iteration there is no user feedback and each feature requires a long lead time to be deployed into production.

-Agile is about collaboration with people, gathering feedback from them!
+Agile is about collaboration with people, gathering feedback from real users!

 > Why software take so long to reach the production environment?